Maykeye/macatemy/design/mahouneko.md

       - the attribute value is assigned to it
     - otherwise(new value ≤ existing value) nothing changes and the attribute value stays the same
   - if `luck roll` doesn't win (tie or loses), nothing changes and the attribute value stays the same
+  - **NOTE**: during reroll the `luck` attribute may be changed on the first upgrade roll.
+If it happens, upgrade of the second attribute will be using the original luck value.

+### Downgrades

 - Other two unique primary attributes are randomly selected to be downgraded:
   - Each of these attributes are rolled against `chaos` roll
   - If chaos wins (its value is strictly greater)
     - `Default` roll is used to generate a new potential value for the attribute.